PZI Teacher Archives

 Lingyun was wandering in the mountains and became lost in his walking.
 He rounded a bend and saw peach blossoms on the other side of the valley.
 This sight awakened him and he wrote this poem:

-For thirty years I sought a sword master.
+For thirty years I searched for a master swordsman,

 But from the moment I saw the peach blossoms,